Evergreen State College: History

 In 1964, a report was issued by the Council of Presidents of Washington State baccalaureate institutions stating that another college was needed in the state to balance the geographical distribution of the existing state institutions.
 This report spurred the 1965 Washington legislature to create the Temporary Advisory Council on Public Higher Education to study the need and possible location for a new state college.

 In 1965–66, the Temporary Advisory Council on Public Higher Education (assisted by Nelson Associates of New York) concluded that "at the earliest possible time a new college should be authorized", to be located at a suburban site in Thurston County within a radius of approximately 10 mi from Olympia.
 Evergreen's enabling legislation – HB 596 (Chapter 47, Laws of 1967) – stated that the campus should be no smaller than 600 acre, making it then the largest campus in the state as well as the first public four-year college created in Washington in the 20th century.

 On January 24, 1968, "The Evergreen State College" was selected from 31 choices as the name of the new institution.
 On November 1, 1968, Charles J. McCann assumed the first presidency of the college.
-McCann and the founding faculty held the first day of classes October 4, 1971, with 1128 students.
+McCann and the founding faculty held the first day of classes October 4, 1971, with 1,128 students.
 McCann served from 1968 until stepping down to join the faculty June 6, 1977, when former Governor Daniel J. Evans, who signed the legislation creating Evergreen, assumed the presidency.
-Evans left the president's office in 1983 when he was appointed to the United States Senate to fill the vacancy created by the death of Senator Henry M. Jackson.
+Evans left the president's office in 1983 when he was appointed to the United States Senate to fill the vacancy caused by the death of senator Henry M. Jackson.
 The largest building on campus is named in honor of Evans, the Daniel J. Evans Library Building.
 The entrance to the campus bears McCann's name, the Charles J. McCann plaza.

+In 1982, Maxine Mimms founded Evergreen's Tacoma campus.

 In the 1992–93 school year, students chose Leonard Peltier to give the address at commencement, which was the first with a graduating class of more than 1,000.
 The selection was described as "perhaps the most unconventional commencement speaker" in a published round-up of the most controversial graduation speakers on campuses nationwide that year.
 Peltier, who was in federal prison, submitted his remarks in writing, to be read by a graduating senior.

 In 1999, Mumia Abu-Jamal was invited to deliver the keynote address by audiotape for the graduating class at the college.
 The event was protested by some.

 In 2004, the college completed the 170000 sqft Seminar II building, as well as a significant remodeling of the Daniel J Evans Library.

 In 2015, George Sumner Bridges became the sixth president of Evergreen State College, not counting interim appointments.
 Bridges had previously served as president of Whitman College in Walla Walla, Washington.
 He followed Thomas L. "Les" Purce (2000–2015), Jane L. Jervis (1992–2000), and Joseph D. Olander (1985–1990).